 - Hard Bounce - A hard bounce means that the address is invalid and should not be sent to again.
 The email might belong to an unknown user, the content of your email might have triggered their spam filter, or the server might have seen too many other contacts marking your email as spam.
 When a contact’s email returns a hard bounce, they will be marked as ineligible the next time you include them in a send.

 - Soft Bounce - Soft bounces are instances in which the email is undeliverable, but the specific bounce message indicates that the error may be resolved before the next send.
 Contacts with soft bounces will still be eligible for future sends.
 When a soft bounce occurs HubSpot will stop trying to send that specific email message but the next time the email address is sent to, HubSpot will try it again.
 This is because the address has not been marked ineligible in HubSpot's database.

 - Unsubscribed - The number of contacts who unsubscribed (opted out) from a particular email.
 They will be marked as ineligible for your subsequent campaigns.

-- Marked as Spam / Spam Report - The number of contacts that actively marked your email as spam.
-Contacts that mark your email as spam are automatically unsubscribed from all of your email.
+- Marked as Spam / Spam Report - The number of contacts that actively marked your email as spam or dragged it from their inbox into their junk folder.
+Contacts that mark your email as spam are automatically unsubscribed from all of your emails.
 Please be aware that Marked as Spam is not the same as an email going into a spam or bulk email folder.

 How to improve your email deliverability

 Most emails sent through HubSpot use shared IP addresses, and although HubSpot does not have a published deliverability for our network, HubSpot's email sender scores generally remain in the high 90s.
-Because the Sender Score of shared IP is largely determined by the behavior of the deliverability of the whole group however, some senders prefer to use their own IP address to have more control over their individual sender reputation and deliverability.
-For those customers, HubSpot offers a dedicated IP address.
-Check out this link to learn more about that.
+Because the Sender Score of a shared IP is largely determined by the behavior of the deliverability of the whole group, some